pyvista/pyvista/CONTRIBUTING.md

     ```

 4. After building the documentation, open the local build and examine the
 examples gallery for any obvious issues.
-If issues are present, abort the
-release.

-5. At this point, there are two routes to take: a) making a patch release or b) making a major/minor.
-    - a) If making a patch release, checkout the current minor version's `release/` branch and proceed.
-    - b) If making a major/minor release, create a new branch from the `master` branch with name `release/MAJOR.MINOR` (e.g. `release/0.25`).

-5. Update the version numbers in `pyvista/_version.py`, commit those
+5. Update the version numbers in `pyvista/_version.py` and commit it.
-changes, and then tag with the same version.
-Push the changes *and* the tags:
+   Push the branch to GitHub and create a new PR for this release that
+   merges it to master.
+Development to master should be limited at
+   this point while effort is focused on the release.

+6. It is now the responsibility of the `pyvista` community to
+   functionally test the new release.
+It is best to locally install
+   this branch and use it in production.
+Any bugs identified should
+   have their hotfixes pushed to this release branch.

+7. When the branch is deemed as stable for public release, the PR will
+   be merged to master and the `master` branch will be tagged with a
+   `MAJOR.MINOR.0` release.
+The release branch will not be deleted.
+   Tag the release with:

     ```bash
-    git push origin release/MAJOR.MINOR
+	git tag MAJOR.MINOR.0
     git push origin --tags
     ```

-6. Create a list of all changes for the release.
+8. Create a list of all changes for the release.
 It is often helpful to
 leverage [GitHub's *compare* feature](https://github.com/pyvista/pyvista/compare)
 to see the differences from the last tag and the `master` branch.
 Be sure to acknowledge new contributors by their GitHub username and place
 mentions where appropriate if a specific contributor is to thank for a new
 feature.

-7. Place your release notes from step 6 in the description for
+9. Place your release notes from step 8 in the description for
 [the new release on GitHub](https://github.com/pyvista/pyvista/releases/new)

-8. Go grab a beer/coffee and wait for
+10. Go grab a beer/coffee/water and wait for
 [@regro-cf-autotick-bot](https://github.com/regro-cf-autotick-bot) to open a
-pull reequest on the conda-forge
+pull request on the conda-forge
 [PyVista feedstock](https://github.com/conda-forge/pyvista-feedstock).
 Merge that pull request.

-9. Announce the new release in the PyVista Slack workspace and celebrate!
+11. Announce the new release in the PyVista Slack workspace and celebrate!

+#### Patch Release Steps

+Patch releases are for critical and important bugfixes that can not or should not wait until a minor release.
+The steps for a patch release

+1. Push the necessary bugfix(es) to the applicable release branch.
+This will generally be the latest release branch (e.g. `release/0.25`).

+2. Update `__version__.py` with the next patch increment (e.g. `0.25.1`), commit it, and open a PR that merge with the release branch.
+This gives the `pyvista` community a chance to validate and approve the bugfix release.
+Any additional hotfixes should be outside of this PR.

+3. When approved, merge with the release branch, but not `master` as there is no reason to increment the version of the `master` branch.
+Then create a tag from the release branch with the applicable version number (see above for the correct steps).

+4. If deemed necessary, create a release notes page.
+Also, open the PR from conda and follow the directions in step 10 in the minor release section.